What is the CDL Drug & Alcohol Clearinghouse?

 Will I need a substance abuse professional?

-A substance abuse professional is an individual certified by USDOT to oversee a commercial driver’s progression through the return to duty process.
+A substance abuse professional is an individual certified by U.S. Department of Transportation to oversee a commercial driver’s progression through the return to duty process.

-If you violate the Federal Motor Carrier Safety Administration's drug and alcohol policies, your employer is expected to provide you with a list of substance abuse professionals.
+If you violate the FMCSA's drug and alcohol policies, your employer is expected to provide you with a list of substance abuse professionals.
 You have the option to choose from this list or find your own substance abuse professional.

 You must log into your clearinghouse account and designate which substance abuse professional you will be using.
 The substance abuse professional will then begin their evaluation to determine what programs are necessary for you to regain commercial driving privileges.